Let us create, and nurture warm, bright fires..

 In todays rational age our spiritual traditions and capacity to respond to numinous symbols and ideas have largely disintegrated.
 Perhaps this is why embarking on an ancient pilgrimage is so compelling.
 The contemporary pilgrim can find herself relating to those who came from a society that engaged in symbolism and ritual.

 As well as participating in old traditions and rituals, the modern day pilgrim also engages in new rituals which have spontaneously arisen in recent years.
 One such ritual is based on the so called legend that when pilgrims reached Finisterre, they bathed in the waters of the Atlantic while watching the setting sun.
 It is popular belief that pilgrims would also burn their clothes in a fire ceremony.

 It is truly a joy to live on this road that is animated and in movement.
 It got me thinking about rituals and the importance of creating our own meaningful ones, ones that are alive and that stir and nourish the heart and soul.
-During one of our retreats in october, we quite organically created an “intention fire” ceremony one evening.
+During one of our retreats in october, we created an “intention fire” ceremony.
 On little pieces of paper, we wrote down our burdens, all that we wished to let go of, our intentions, prayers and blessing.
 We silently stood around the fire together, placed our pieces of paper into the dancing flames and watched them burn.
-The smoke smelt good.
 It felt like they were being released up into the heavens, up towards the beautiful Milky Way above us.

 See What’s On